DeutscheMark/homebridge-kodi/README.md

 The development of this plugin is in an very early stage.

-- Multiple running Kodis are not supported: In this early stage of development you can't use multipe running Kodis.
-Please set only one platform for homebridge-kodi per homebridfge instance.
+- Multiple running Kodis are not supported in one homebridge instance: In this early stage of development you can't use multipe running Kodis in a single homebridge instance.
+So please only configure one platform for homebridge-kodi per homebridge instance.
 - Library Scan & Clean: The current scan/clean status is not displayed in HomeKit.
 Also it does not abort the scanning/cleaning when currently scanning/cleaning and setting the switch to off.
 The API is missing this feature unfortunately.
 - Only internal players are supported right now.